 Details Reveal Responsibility of DOC, Police

 News reports indicated that Ramsey was an eight-time convicted felon and had a history of substance abuse.
-It was later determined that she was supposed to be under Department of Corrections’ (DOC) supervision and had recently violated the terms of her probation.
+It was later determined that she was supposed to be under supervision by the state Department of Corrections (DOC), and had recently violated the terms of her probation.
 Furthermore, an investigation showed that DOC officials had information about Ramsey’s whereabouts that would have allowed them to apprehend her long before the fatal crash occurred, but failed to act on that information.

-As a result, Holly Mattson and the Estate of Douglas Simmons III hired Davis Law Group, P.S. to pursue a personal injury and wrongful death claim against defendants Ramsey, the DOC, and the City of Federal Way.
+As a result, Holly Mattson and the Estate of Douglas Simmons III hired the car accident lawyers at Davis Law Group, P.S. to pursue a personal injury and wrongful death claim against defendants Ramsey, the DOC, and the City of Federal Way.
 The lawsuit claimed that while Ramsey had ultimately caused the fatal collision, the DOC had failed to adequately monitor and supervise a dangerous felon and that Federal Way police should have concluded their pursuit of Ramsey much sooner to avoid collateral damage.